 Biker Com intercom and communications system had been ongoing

 for several years prior.
 The head office is located in

 Taiwan along with other corporate activities.

-Com is a result of experience gained by the
+Com is a result of experience gained by the founding principles

-of a hybrid -- combining wired and wireless components
+a hybrid -- combining wired and wireless components and technologies

-others: some categories can be compared with other systems while some
+some categories can be compared with other systems while some

 In The Big Box

 The display box is quite large but